mliamsinclair/Object-Detection-Robotic-Arm/README.md

 5. The arm can be operated in two modes:
     - Free Motion: Press the "Select" button on the gamepad to activate.
 Use the gamepad buttons to control the arm's movements.
     - Ball by Color: Press the "Start" button on the gamepad to activate.
 Use the gamepad buttons to select and grab balls of different colors.

+## Documentation

+For more detailed information about the Object Detection Robotic Arm, please refer to the [Documentation](https://mliamsinclair.dev/assets/RoboticArmDocumentation-qFTm2Vyj.pdf) document.